GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 ### Chrome 96: `declarativeNetRequestWithHostAccess` permission

-The new `declarativeNetRequestWithHostAccess` permission allows existing Manifest V2 extensions that leverage `webRequest`, `webRequestBlocking`, and site-specific host permission to migrate to the [`chrome.declarativeNetRequest`](/docs/extensions/reference/declarativeNetRequest/) API without requiring the end user to approve a new permissions grant.
+The new `declarativeNetRequestWithHostAccess` permission allows extensions to use the [`chrome.declarativeNetRequest`](/docs/extensions/reference/declarativeNetRequest/) API on sites the extension has host permissions for.
+This also enables existing Manifest V2 extensions that use `webRequest`, `webRequestBlocking`, and site-specific host permission to migrate to the [`chrome.declarativeNetRequest`](/docs/extensions/reference/declarativeNetRequest/) API without requiring the user to approve new permissions.

-### 2021-10-27: Review violation troubleshooting updates {: #2021-10-27-reivew-troubleshooting }
+### 2021.10.27: Review violation troubleshooting updates {: #2021-10-27-reivew-troubleshooting }

 The [Troubleshooting Chrome Web Store violations](/docs/webstore/troubleshooting/) page has been updated to provide developers with more detailed guidance for common reasons for rejection.